Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Discussion

 There are a number of avenues for future work.
 The first is application to other substantive problems in medicine and the social sciences.
 For example, in a forthcoming paper we analyze the effect of aspirin on pregnancy outcomes with more extensive data.
-It will also be important to consider other types of non-monotone missingness where the standard time-varying missing-at-random assumption \ref{assumption:A2-M} may not be appropriate (\cite{sun2014inverse, tchetgen2016discrete}).
-We expect our approach can be extended to other important problems in causal inference; for example, one could develop incremental effects for continuous treatments and instruments \citep{kennedy2017non,kennedy2019robust}, or for mediation in the same spirit as \cite{diaz2019causal}, but generalized to the longitudinal case with dropout.
-Developing incremental-based sensitivity analyses for the longitudinal missing-at-random assumption would also be important.
+It will also be important to consider other types of non-monotone missingness where the standard time-varying MAR assumption \ref{assumption:A2-M} may not be appropriate \citep{sun2014inverse, tchetgen2016discrete}.
+We expect that our approach can be extended to other important problems in causal inference; for example, one could develop incremental intervention effects for continuous treatments and instruments \citep{kennedy2017non,kennedy2019robust}, or for mediation in the same spirit as \citep{diaz2019causal}, but generalized to the longitudinal case with dropout.
+Developing incremental-based sensitivity analyses for the longitudinal MAR assumption would also be an interesting extension.

-\section{Acknowledgement}
+\subsection{Acknowledgement}

-Edward Kennedy gratefully acknowledges financial support from the NSF (Grant \# DMS-1810979) for this research.
-This work was supported by the Intramural Research Program of the Eunice Kennedy Shriver National Institutes of Child Health and Human Development, National Institutes of Health, Bethesda, Maryland, contract numbers HHSN267200603423, HHSN267200603424, and HHSN267200603426.
+Edward Kennedy and Ashley Naimi gratefully acknowledge financial support from the NSF (Grant \# DMS1810979) and NIH (Grant \# R01HD093602) for this research, respectively.
+This work was also supported by the Intramural Research Program of the Eunice Kennedy Shriver National Institutes of Child Health and Human Development, National Institutes of Health, Bethesda, Maryland, contract numbers HHSN267200603423, HHSN267200603424, and HHSN267200603426.
+We are also grateful for useful comments from two anonymous referees.
+This work was completed while Kwangho Kim was a PhD student at Carnegie Mellon University.